Butterfly (Crazy Town song): Background and composition

-In the lyrics of the song, Shifty calls a lady he has been with butterfly.
+In the lyrics of the song, Shellshock calls a lady he has been with "butterfly".
 He references "Sid and Nancy", which is Sid Vicious of the English punk rock band Sex Pistols and his American girlfriend Nancy Spungen.
 In the chorus, he repeats the refrain "come my lady" and calls her several terms of endearment.
 He describes how she has changed his life for the better and wonders if she will stay with him, ending the final verse by thanking her.